-- 3.5.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements. - 3.5.2 The school will work with Children's Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm. - 3.5.3 We work closely with our local Family Hub and Warwickshire Front Door, to ensure children receive appropriate, co-ordinated Early Help Assessments led by Trudi Scholes and Laura Cantwell, who lead the EH process in school. - 3.5.4 The Coventry Safeguarding Children Partnership (CSCP) have designated that schools and colleges are a named 'relevant agency'.
-As such, the school is under a statutory duty to co-operate with published CSCP arrangements.
+3.5.1 The school is committed to multi-agency working and operates under Working Together to Safeguard Children (2018) and local safeguarding arrangements.

+3.5.2 The school will work with Children's Services the Police, Health services, local Early Help practitioners and other relevant agencies to promote the welfare of children and protect them from harm.

+3.5.3 We work closely with our parents and other professionals to ensure children and families receive appropriate, co-ordinated Early Help Assessments.